 Applicants are encouraged to submit an application that covers more than one aspect of sustainability.
-For example, using sustainable technology to reduce waste, expanding King's existing biodiversity to provide a sustainable/ wellbeing service to society, embedding education for sustainability further within King's curriculum by engaging with local, ethical and Fairtrade businesses.
+For example, using sustainable technology to reduce waste or expanding King's existing biodiversity to provide a sustainable/ wellbeing service to society.

 You can find a non-exhaustive list of project ideas in 8.
 Example project ideas.